 ipyai

-ipyai is a terminal IPython extension with three backends:
+ipyai is a terminal IPython app with four AI backends:

 It is aimed at terminal IPython, not notebook frontends.